OP-TEE/optee_docs/architecture/core.rst

 Noncontiguous shared memory (also known as dynamic shared memory) is enabled with the configuration flag ``CFG_CORE_DYN_SHM=y``.

+For performance reasons, the TEE Client Library (``libteec``) uses noncontiguous shared memory when available since it avoids copies in some situations.

 Shared Memory Chunk Allocation
 ==============================